Finding and listing virtual machine snapshots

 • Sesparse is a default format for all delta disks on the VMFS6 datastores.
 On VMFS5, Sesparse is used for virtual disks of the size 2 TB and larger.

-• To exclude a disk from the snapshot, choose Edit > Virtual Machine Settings, select the drive you want to exclude, change the configuration from Advanced Options.
+• To exclude a disk from the snapshot, choose Edit > Virtual Machine Settings, select the drive to exclude, change the configuration from Advanced Options.
 For more information, see Change Disk Mode to Exclude Virtual Disks from Snapshots

 ESXi Shell using the vim-cmd